octimot/StoryToolkitAI/docs/architecture/current-ui-coupling.md

 ## Broad engine bypasses in the UI

-Matches identify C01, C14, C16 and C19 work.
+Matches identify C01, C14 and C19 work.
+The CLI has been removed from this bypass path.

 Direct queue access should no longer be among the results.